Beaches around Kingston

 Little background info on Port Royal, Jamaica:

-The natural harbor of Port Royal on the southeast coast of Jamaica was once known as the largest city in the new world, rivaling Boston.
-However, port Royal quickly become infamous for being home to pirates, prostitutes, and English migrants.
+The natural harbor of Port Royal on the southeast coast of Jamaica was once known as the largest city in the New World, rivaling Boston.
+However, port Royal quickly became infamous for being home to pirates, prostitutes, and English migrants.

 1. Giddy House